merkle-open/NitroNetSitecore/docs/samples.md

 Finally you need to link your layout to the model item.
 Do this in the `Model` field of the layout item.
 Reload your page and voila, the value is there.

-### Controller invocation with template and data variation
+### Controller invocation with template and data attribute

-With NitroNet for Sitecore it is possible to determine with which template and data variation a Controller was called.
+With NitroNet for Sitecore it is possible to determine with which template and data attribute a Controller was called.
 All you have to do is to add the two parameters `string template` `string data` to the `Index()` method of the Controller.

 Let's look at the following example: